GiGiDKR/OhMyTermux/README.md

 > [!IMPORTANT]
 > This will take roughly 4GB of storage space

----
+&nbsp;

 ## Starting the desktop

-Yu will recieve a popup to allow installs from termux, this will open the APK for the Termux-X11 android app.
+You will recieve a popup to allow installs from termux, this will open the APK for the Termux-X11 android app.
 While you do not have to allow installs from termux, you will still need to install manually by using a file browser and finding the APK in your downloads folder.

 Use the command ```start``` to initiate a Termux-X11 session.